jm-goldacker/Emulator8085/README.md

 * MVI H XXX (Move byte XXX to register H)
 * MVI L XXX (Move byte XXX to register L)

-More instructions on how to run and program the emulator follow soon!
+More instructions on how to run and program the emulator will follow soon!